leighmcculloch/silo/README.md

 ## License

-Copyright 2026 Stellar Development Foundation
-This is not an official project of the Stellar Development Foundation.
+Copyright 2026 Stellar Development Foundation (This is not an official project of the Stellar Development Foundation)

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.